Hot Docs

 Most of the biggest and most established frontend frameworks have an all-or-nothing approach.
 They’re meant to change the entire look of your page and give it a consistent feel.
 If you tried to add two different frameworks, bad things will usually result: the styles will conflict and you’ll have a big mess on your hands.

-Browsers now have a new feature that could change all of this: custom elements.
-We covered this a bit in our page on elements but it’s worth mentioning again here again because it will likely be an increasing part of these frontend frameworks, making it easier to pick and choose components in the process.
+But browsers now have a new feature that could change all of this: custom elements.
+We covered this a bit in our page on elements and it’s worth mentioning here again.
+Custom elements have unique tag names (like <my-custom-slideshow>) and are often encapsulated with their own CSS styles.
+Because of their overall modularity, they will probably be used more and more as part of frontend frameworks.

 Shoelace is a library of custom elements that is already quite complete and provides many of the same components as the frameworks listed above.